Atlantic flyingfish

-The Atlantic flyingfish (Cheilopogon melanurus) is a flying fish in the family Exocoetidae.
-The flyingfish fauna is made up of 16 total species, 6 of which belong to the genus Cheilopogon, including C. melanurus.
-The Atlantic flyingfish is also in the order Beloniformes and class Actinopterygii.
-It was first described by the French zoologist, Achille Valenciennes in a 22-volume work entitled Histoire naturelle des poissons (Natural History of Fish), which was a collaboration with fellow zoologist Georges Cuvier.
+The Atlantic flyingfish (Cheilopogon melanurus) is a flying fish of the family Exocoetidae; the species is one of 6 in the genus Cheilopogon.
+It was first described by the French zoologist Achille Valenciennes in a 22-volume work entitled Histoire naturelle des poissons (Natural History of Fish), which was written in collaboration with fellow zoologist Georges Cuvier.

-Species Description
+Species description

-When flying, a distinctive pattern in the water can be made by beating its tail.

 C. melanurus is a four-winged species with two large wings at the front of its body and two smaller wings behind them.
-Atlantic flyingfish tend to reach around 265 millimeters, but the standard length for measurement is 226 millimeters.
-The longest recorded individual was 32 centimeters (320 millimeters), although this length is highly uncommon.
+Atlantic flyingfish tend to reach around 26.5 cm, but the standard length for measurement is 226 millimeters.
+The longest recorded individual was 32 cm, although this length is highly uncommon.

 Like many other flyingfishes, the Atlantic flyingfish has a cylindrical body, large tail, and pectoral fins that it uses for flight.
-Atlantic flyingfish are generally green to blue dorsally, and white or silver ventrally.
+Atlantic flyingfish have generally green to blue coloration dorsally, and white or silver ventrally.
 They have a sharp, small snout that is shorter than the length of its eye and a small, slanted mouth.
 They also have a dark dorsal fin, a transparent anal fin, and a darkly colored caudal fin.

-As for juveniles, their appearance differs slightly from adult Atlantic flyingfish.
-The dorsal fins of juveniles are often unevenly pigmented, and they tend to have short mandibular barbels on their chins which are sensory organs used to sense their surroundings.
-Young Atlantic flyingfish up to 15 centimeters (5.9 inches) can have transparent pectorals and often swim in harbors or bays.^{ :124} The pectoral fin rays of juveniles are short in comparison to adults.
-At the time of hatching, Atlantic flyingfish are only four millimeters in length and sexual maturity is not reached until around 200 millimeters in length.

-Distinctive Characteristics and Similar Species
+Distinguishing traits

-Palatine teeth are absent in C. melanurus, although not all other fish of the same genus share this characteristic.
+Although present in some species of Cheilopogon, palatine teeth are absent in C. melanurus.
 Moreover, the chin barbels of the Atlantic flyingfish are short in relation to other fish of the same genus.
 Unlike other flyingfish genera, C. melanurus can be differentiated by its long pectoral fin, primarily black dorsal fin, and ventral fins that barely reach or do not fully reach the start of the anal fin.

-The Atlantic flyingfish can be easily mistaken for the Mediterranean flyingfish, Cheilopogon heterurus, as they closely resemble one another and have comparable features.
-The number of vertebrae is often used to distinguish between the two species because the Atlantic flyingfish has fewer vertebrae than the Mediterranean flyingfish.
-Since their meristic ranges overlap, these two species are divided by sea surface temperature preferences.
-This separation differentiates them as tropical (C. melanurus) and subtropical species (C. heterurus).
+The Atlantic flyingfish can be easily mistaken for the congeneric Mediterranean flyingfish, Cheilopogon heterurus, as they closely resemble one another and have comparable features.
+Meristic traits such as the number of vertebrae is often used to distinguish between the two species because the Atlantic flyingfish has fewer vertebrae than the Mediterranean flyingfish, though as their meristic ranges overlap, these two species are divided by sea surface temperature preferences: they are separated into tropical (C. melanurus) and subtropical species (C. heterurus).